Lost Continent (1951 film): Plot

-Nolan is convinced that Rostov, the scientist who helped make the rocket, is up to no good because he also appeared to be able to save Stanley Briggs on their ascent but failed to do so.
-Eventually, Rostov reveals himself to be a victim of the Holocaust in which he lost his wife and unborn child.
+Nolan is convinced that Rostov is evil because Rostov appeared to be able to save Briggs on their ascent but failed to do so.
+Rostov reveals that he is a victim of the Holocaust, in which he lost his wife and unborn child.

 Wilson later shoots a Pterosaur for food near the rocket's landing site.
-The group soon discover that the rocket is surrounded by a Brontosaurus and a pair of Triceratops, but Nolan devises a strategy using their weapons that scare off the dinosaurs.
-Rostov and Phillips retrieve the needed data from the rocket.
-With his back turned, Tatlow is gored to death by an angry Triceratops, just as it is shot and killed by Nolan and Wilson.
-After the team finishes digging a grave, violent earthquake tremors begin, and the team must make a hasty retreat down the steep plateau.
+The group discover that the rocket is surrounded by a Brontosaurus and a pair of Triceratops, but Nolan devises a strategy using their weapons that scare the dinosaurs.
+Rostov and Phillips retrieve the data from the rocket.
+With his back turned, Tatlow is gored to death by an angry Triceratops just as it is shot and killed by Nolan and Wilson.
+After the team finishes digging a grave, violent earthquake tremors begin and the team must hurry down the steep plateau.

-The four manage to successfully return to the island's flatland in time to escape the island by using an outrigger canoe.
-The survivors are finally able to watch from a safe distance as the island is first rocked by more violent earthquakes, followed by a catastrophic eruption of the formerly dormant volcano, which ultimately destroys everything.
+The four men return to the island's flatland in time to escape the island by using an outrigger canoe.
+The survivors are finally able to watch from a safe distance as the island is rocked by more violent earthquakes, followed by a catastrophic eruption of the formerly dormant volcano, which ultimately destroys everything.